collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 $ git fetch <remote-name>
 ```

-Checkout the branch you will be merging updates into
+Checkout the branch you will be merging updates into (presumably the branch already exists)

 ```bash
 $ git checkout <branch-name>